Congratulations on getting a Southwest Airlines Interview.

 11. Where do you see yourself in five years?

-• Southwest Airlines will have many career opportunities.
-Take a look at their career section and find a position you could see yourself doing in five years.
+- Southwest Airlines offers many career opportunities.
+Look at their career section and find a position you could do in five years.

 12. Why should I hire you?